SAP-samples/teched2023-AD161/exercises/Ex4/README.md

 - sample data that is really only used to test the services and applications that you create and that should not be part of a productive deployment

 Go to the **Storyboard** and from the **Data Models** tile, click the **Urgency** entity and select **Add Sample Data**.
 The Sample Data Editor opens.
-We will add sample data for the 4 entities.

 From the editor, select **Urgency**.
 Change the **Mock Data** switch to **Off** and enter 3 as the number of rows.